Witney Town F.C.: 2001–2012: Rebirth as Witney United

 The club was reformed as Witney United F.C. by a group of Witney Town supporters.
 The Witney United name was registered with the Oxfordshire Football Association in 2001, with the aim of returning to Southern League football within five seasons.
 In 2002 the club obtained a lease on the original Witney Town stadium and were accepted into Division One (West) of the Hellenic League for the 2002–03 season.
-In its first year the club finished 15th of 20 in the division, but in 2003–04 they finished 5th and, with Ardley United (4th) were promoted to the Premier Division, ahead of the teams in the top three.
+In its first year the club finished 15th of 20 in the division, but in 2003–04 they finished 5th and, with Ardley United (4th), were promoted to the Premier Division, ahead of the teams in the top three.

 The club finished 11th in the Premier Division in 2004–05 and finished in the top 10 for the next five seasons.
 The 2010–11 season saw a decline in their fortunes, and they finished 18th, one place above the relegation places.
 In 2011–12 the club, now under its former name of Witney Town, finished in 19th place; only the forced demotion of Henley Town (whose ground did not meet league requirements) kept them in the division.

-Conservative leader David Cameron was the club's patron.